One complex transition is challenging. But transitioning eight custodial services contracts takes a special kind of facility services partner.

 With larger crowds, building and supporting passenger confidence will continue to be a top priority.

 Flagship’s flexible and innovative processes can help airports continue to provide a safe and healthy environment.

 Awards & Recognition

-During the pandemic, Flagship provided exemplary service that helped their partner airports soar.
-Flagship-serviced airports received recognition, awards and certificates based on their strong disinfection measures and for protecting the health of passengers.
+During the pandemic, Flagship provided exemplary service that helped partner airports soar.
+Flagship-serviced airports received recognition, awards, and certificates based on their strong disinfection measures and for protecting the health of passengers.

 Here are a few highlights: